-The City funds seven initiatives that support the homeless system.
+The City funds several initiatives that support the homeless system.

 The Critical Documents Clerk program assists individuals with obtaining items (birth certificates, driver’s licenses, identification cards, Social Security cards) needed to obtain housing and employment.
 DRC-Solutions provides this services and the funding pays for case management and the cost of the documents.

 The Direct Client Service Fund (DCSF) serves as a fund of last resort and helps fill an unmet need for direct services to help those who are homeless.
 The DCSF assist with housing fees, diversion and etc. Tarrant County Homeless Coalition (TCHC) manages the fund.

 CoC Coordination funds are used to ensure alignment of the goals and objectives of the City and the federal government in an effort to maximize funding availability across the sector through the work of Tarrant County Homeless Coalition.

 Directions Home partners with Tarrant County Homeless Coalition to partially fund four navigators to serve the City of Fort Worth.
 The navigators assist households experiencing homelessness with locating housing.